samuelbelko/blog/posts/BayesianOptimizationGSoC23.md

 BO is a family of algorithms based on iteratively adapting a random field, such as a GP.
 By a random field we mean a collection of random variables indexed by the domain of the objective function.
 The random field is a surrogate model that encodes our beliefs about the objective function throughout optimization.
 Such a surrogate processes evaluations and this processed information is commonly used for defining an acquisition function, which quantifies the potential utility of evaluating the objective at a point in the domain.
 The next point where the algorithm evaluates the objective function is usually a maximizer of an acquisition function defined by the current information from the surrogate.

-Traditional methods work well for lower dimensinal problems with continuous domains, as mentioned in (\cite{tut}).
+Traditional methods work well for lower dimensional problems with continuous domains, as mentioned in (\cite{tut}).

 If you are interested to learn more, please have a look at (\cite{tut}) and (\cite{garnett}).